-These days manufacturers do this because spoked wheels are a signifier of ‘off-road adventure’, as well as perceived as being repairable, lighter, stronger, more shock absorbent and darn cool.
-Meanwhile tubeless is just plain safer and infinitely easier to repair.
-On a CRF450R motocrosser running rim locks and tubes at 10psi a tube is fine – the van’s nearby.
+These days manufacturers use spoked wheels on adv bikes as a signifier of ‘off-road adventure’, as well as being perceived as repairable, lighter, stronger, more shock absorbent and cool.
+Meanwhile tubeless is just plain safer and infinitely easier to repair flats.
+On a CRF450R motocrosser running rim locks and 10psi, a tube is probably a good idea because the van’s nearby.
 On a quarter-ton Adv battleship halfway down Ruta 40, getting a flat is a pain.

 OEM spoked tubeless wheels

-Making a spoked tubeless wheel rim is complicated and expensive but it has been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
-Recent bikes which come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, Triumph Tigers and Explorers (above left) and now 1200 Scramblers.
+Making a spoked tubeless wheel rim seems to be complicated and expensive but it has been done for years, right back to the mid-1980s Honda XL600M (left), and almost certainly before that.
+Recent bikes which come with them stock include the BMW 1200GSA, the original Aprilia Caponord (below), Suzuki V-Stroms, Yamaha XT1200Z, KTM V-twins, some Triumph Tigers and Explorers (above left) and now 1200 Scramblers.
 Even Honda’s oddball X-ADV scooter (right) has small spoked TL wheels.The picture above of a 2005 Caponord shows the main ways of designing a spoked tubeless rim.
-On the rear: spokes attached to an ‘outboard’ flanges.
-The front uses a less well triangulated ‘inboard flange’ but V-Stroms (left) have paired flanges also up front.
+On the rear: spokes attached to ‘outboard’ flanges.
+The front uses a less well triangulated single ‘inboard flange’; V-Stroms (left) have paired inboard flanges up front.

-BMWs, including the current 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
-I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke.
+BMWs, including the 850GS twin (below), run 40 straight-pull spokes directly into the protruding rim edge – there is no flange.
+I’ve noticed this relatively exposed edge can get scuffed about from stony terrain, although it would take a lot to damage the spoke mounts.

 You could buy rims from those bikes to fit on your hub, but new, expect to pay hundreds and hundreds.
-A 21-inch rim for a 1200 Scrambler (left): nearly £800 please.
+A 21-inch rim for a 1200 Scrambler (left): nearly £800.

-You could try and hunt down a used set of Honda XL-M wheels, but 1980s alloy has not stood up well to the test of time (right).
+You could try and hunt down a used set of Honda XL-M wheels, but 1980s alloy has not stood up well to the passing years (right).

 Most road bikes run 36 spokes or more.
-DID 36-hole rims do or did exist, but so far only in pictures (left) or cruddy corroded used ones on ebay, When changing the spoked rim you are guided by the number of spoke holes the stock hub because changing that is a right faff.
-Fitting a new spoked rim is easy.
+DID 36-hole rims do or did exist, but so far only in pictures (left) or cruddy, corroded used ones on ebay.
+When changing the spoked rim you’re constrained by the number of spoke holes in the stock hub because changing a hub is a much bigger faff.
+Fitting a new spoked rim is dead easy.
 Missing out a few spokes to make a standard 36-spoke hub use a 32-spoke trials rim is a bodge too far, even for me.